 Hard watermarks plus soap scum often affect shower walls and glass.
 It can not only hinder aesthetic appeal but also can become a breeding ground for germs plus bacteria.

-By incorporating a shower cleaning routine into your daily, weekly, and monthly home washes, you can ensure your home is always spick and span.
+By incorporating a cleaning routine into your daily, weekly, and monthly home washes, you can ensure your home is always spick and span.